Global Feminisms

 Global Feminisms was a feminist art exhibition that originally premiered at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, New York City, United States, in March 2007.
 The exhibition was co-curated by Maura Reilly and Linda Nochlin and consists of work by 88 women artists from 62 countries.
 Global Feminisms showcased art across many mediums, all trying to answer the question "what is feminist art?".
-The show was visually anchored by the installation of Judy Chicago's Dinner Party.
+The show was visually anchored by the installation of Judy Chicago's The Dinner Party.

 About

-Global Feminisms was the first international exhibition exclusively dedicated to feminist art, from 1990 to 2007.
+Global Feminisms (at the Brooklyn Museum March 23–July 1, 2007) was one of the first international exhibitions exclusively dedicated to feminist art, from 1990 to 2007 (see also WACK!
+Art and the Feminist Revolution).
 The exhibition was co-curated by Maura Reilly and Linda Nochlin and consists of work by 88 women artists from 62 countries.
 Global Feminisms showcased work in all media forms, including painting, sculpture, photography, film, video, installation, and performance, with a focus on contemporary feminist art from a global perspective.
-Conceived as a counterpoint to the landmark 1976 exhibition Women Artists: 1550-1950, the curators aimed to move beyond a Western exclusionary feminism, which has dominated understandings of feminism and feminist art since the 1970s, towards one that is less-defined by a western center and "other" peripheries.
+Conceived as a counterpoint to the landmark 1976 exhibition Women Artists: 1550–1950, the curators aimed to move beyond a Western exclusionary feminism, which has dominated understandings of feminism and feminist art since the 1970s, towards one that is less-defined by a western center and "other" peripheries.

 The exhibition included a catalogue with essays by Maura Reilly, Linda Nochlin, N'Goné Fall, Geeta Kapur, Michiko Kasahara, Virginia Pérez-Ratton, Élisabeth Lebovici, Joan Kee, and Charlotta Kotik.